 All submissions must be made electronically.

-If you experience any techincal difficulties using the online nomination form, please send an email to firstname.lastname@example.org
+If you experience any technical difficulties using the online nomination form, please send an email to email@example.com

-For all other non-techincal questions or to request more information, please contact email@example.com
+For all other non-technical questions or to request more information, please contact firstname.lastname@example.org

 Judges place a premium on investigative and enterprise work that is original, significant, brings results and requires resourcefulness or courage.

 Journalists do not have to be U.S. citizens and the media outlet does not have to be American, but all entries must be in English and have appeared in the U.S.

-In recent years, each winner has been awarded a cash bonus, made possible by the Nicholas B. Ottaway Foundation and the Marian S. Heiskell Giving Fund.
+In recent years, each winner has been awarded a cash bonus, made possible by the Nicholas B. Ottaway Foundation and The Rosaline P. Walter Foundation.
 Judges often confer a career award for a body of work.

 © 2024 Long Island University all rights reserved